 Each of my seasons have lasted around twelve weeks.
 The summer season lasts for a whole six months with the lift being open from May until October.

 Your time in Whistler will be spent doing three main activities, smashing laps out in the bike park, getting involved in the ‘apres’ side of the town, and then working to fund these two expensive pursuits.
 Finding work in Whistler is relatively easy, the town has such a high turnover of people in and out that there are always job vacancies coming up.
 I worked as a ‘food runner’ in a bar in the centre of town, which enabled me to scrape by and enjoy the main reason I was there, the mountain.

 I think my favourite part of the season was whenever we headed out of the town and pedalled off to find the trails in the ‘other’ Whistler.
 Riding out of the designated boundaries of the bike park gave you a new view of the mountain and its surroundings.

 Once you get out of the hustle and bustle of the town you realise where Whistler actually is – it’s an oasis in the middle of acres and acres of wild and untouched forest, and only by pedalling up onto the trails on the other side of the valley can you really see this.
 It’s a view of the town that most people won’t see and it was great to be able to get out and away from the controlled environment of the town and the park and to get a feel of what real Canada was like.

 My time in Whistler has given me friends in countries all over the world.
-It doesn’t matter where you’re from, who you go with, or how you ride, you will inevitably come back from Canada with a whole new group of friends.
+It doesn’t matter where you’re from, who you go with, or how you ride, you will inevitably come back from mountain biking trip to Canada with a whole new group of friends.